-Sciatica treatment in New Jersey benefits from the other major medical markets in the area.
+Sciatica treatment in New Jersey benefits from the competition offered by other major medical markets in the area.
 Many doctors maintain offices in more than one city, making it easy for locals to get care with the same world class physicians who practice in the best hospitals in Manhattan or Philadelphia.
 There are numerous sciatica care programs offered, ranging from the traditional to the alternative and everywhere in between.
 Most of the local hospitals are fully up-to-date on the latest technological offerings in the sciatica treatment sector.

-Best of all, no matter what type of care is required, it will be available on a local level, including the most innovative options, such as spinal decompression and even minimally invasive surgical interventions.
+Best of all, no matter what type of care is required, it will be available on a local level, including the most innovative options, such as spinal decompression, complementary medicine and even minimally invasive surgical interventions.

 Sciatica doctors in New Jersey come from all educational backgrounds.
 Orthopedists, neurologists, rheumatologists and chiropractors work closely with physical therapists and a host of complementary care providers to accomplish a patient’s sciatica relief goals.

-New Jersey is a large and populous state featuring an incredible number of hospitals and medical centers fully staffed to serve the healthcare needs of the people.
+New Jersey is a large and populous state featuring an incredible number of hospitals and medical centers which are fully staffed to serve the healthcare needs of the people.

-Sciatica patients have access to the very best dorsopathy specialists in the region and people who live close to New York can even visit with my own personal recommendation, Dr. John Sarno, at The NYU Medical Center/Rusk Institute of Rehabilitation Medicine in Midtown Manhattan.
+Sciatica patients have access to the very best dorsopathy specialists in the region and people who live close to New York could even visit with my own personal recommendation, Dr. John Sarno, at The NYU Medical Center/Rusk Institute of Rehabilitation Medicine in Midtown Manhattan.
 However, Dr. Sarno has since passed away, leaving a noticeable void in his absence at The Rusk Institute.
 Let's hope that that void is filled with a caregiver who can fill his shoes.
 It will not be easy to find such an innovator...